nodiscc/xsrv/docs/usage.md

-fetch-backups [project] [host]      fetch backups from a host to the local backups directory shell|ssh [project] [host]          open interactive SSH shell on a host logs [project] [host]               view system logs on a host ls                                  list files in the projects directory (accepts a path) o|open [project]                    open the project directory in the default file manager readme-gen [project]                generate a markdown inventory in the project's README.md show-defaults [project] [role]      show all variables and their default values
+fetch-backups [project] [host]      fetch backups from a host to the local backups directory shell|ssh [project] [host]          open interactive SSH shell on a host logs [project] [host]               view system logs on a host o|open [project]                    open the project directory in the default file manager readme-gen [project]                generate a markdown inventory in the project's README.md show-defaults [project] [role]      show all variables and their default values